harnen/p2p-service-discovery/doc/specs.md

 <img src="https://render.githubusercontent.com/render/math?math=\Large w = sum(w_{IP}, w_{ID},  w_{topic}">)

 For each of the components above IP, ID and topic present in the table, we keep a `bound`.
 When a specific IP enters the table for the first time, the `bound(IP)` is set to 0 and a timestamp `timestamp(IP)` is set to the current time.
 When a ticket request arrives from the same IP, we calculate the IP waiting time `w_IP` and return the higher value among `w_IP = max(w_IP, bound(IP) - timestamp(IP))`.
-It makes sure that searchers never receive a better time by frequently coming requesting new tickets.
+It makes sure that advertisers never receive a better time by frequently coming requesting new tickets.
 The bound and the bound are updated when a new ticket is issued and `w_IP > (bound(IP) - timestamp(IP))`.
 The same holds for IDs and topics.

 ## Topic Search